MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/exception-rules-framework.md

 ### Components

-These components are part of the [utomation atellite solution](setup/satellite.md).
+These components are part of the [automation satellite solution](setup/satellite.md).

 Type|Name|Description
 ----|----|-----